Vehicles are special geometry objects, which are driven by scripts, which also determine the functionality.

 - You must use Crytek shader in the max files to set up the material file for export.

-- In the 3d application, the proxy material must have "Physicalize" turned on and the Value set to "Physical Proxy (NoDraw)".
-For further information, please see: Creating Material Files.
+- In the 3d application, the proxy material must have "Physicalize" turned on. the Value set to "Physical Proxy (NoDraw)".
+For further information, please see: Creating Material Files

-- Operational break lights, headlights, and different indicators on the dashboards have to be on different material IDs, so code can identify them, and deal with them (like setting glow value from code for example).
+- Operational break lights, headlights, different indicators on the dashboards has to be on different material IDs, so code can identify them, and deal with them (like setting glow value from code for example)

 Vehicles are complex objects and simplifying collision calculation is very important for performance.
-Therefore it is advisable to create two physics proxies. one is for collision with the terrain and characters and one for collision with bullets, grenades etc...
+Therefore it is advisable to create two physics proxies. one is for collision with the terrain and characters, one for collision with bullets, grenades...

 - Vehicles must have a very simple physics proxy which is called "hull_proxy".
 This is a separate, collision object for character and terrain collision.
 It should be slightly larger than the enclosed detailed proxies.
 Polycount for this proxy must be fairly low.
 For land-based vehicles like cars, tanks and hovercrafts, the proxy should not have parts sticking out in places which can frequently bounce into and slide across walls, like the front and side parts of a truck cabin.